gustavobio/tpl/README.md

 install_github("gustavobio/tpl")
 ```

-The main function is `tpl.get`:
+The main function is `tpl.get` (the first call builds the hash table for fastmatch, so it takes a while.
+Following calls are much faster):

 ```
 tpl.get(c("Miconia albicans", "Myrcia lingua")
 ```

-There is also a web app:
+There is also a web app (same applies, first calls build the hash tables):

 ```
 web.tpl()